michellepace/markdown-pretty-app/v0-prompting-words/v0-prompting-words.md

 ### Core Component Architecture

+**1) Radix primitives**

+Accessibility-first unstyled components that shadcn builds upon.

+1. *build upon Radix primitives for maximum compatibility*
-1. `Radix primitives` - Accessibility-first unstyled components that shadcn builds upon (e.g., "Implement a Select component using Radix primitives with proper aria-label attributes and keyboard navigation support with a max-h-[300px] scrollable dropdown")
+2. *Implement a Select component using Radix primitives with proper aria-label attributes and keyboard navigation support with a max-h-[300px] scrollable dropdown*

+> The revised example provides specific implementation details including accessibility attributes, interaction patterns, and sizing constraints.

+**2) Compound components**

+Related component pieces that share state.

+1. *use compound components for the date picker*
-2. `Compound components` - Related component pieces that share state (e.g., "Create a Form compound component with FormField, FormItem, FormLabel, FormControl, FormDescription, and FormMessage subcomponents that handle validation state together")
+2. *Create a Form compound component with FormField, FormItem, FormLabel, FormControl, FormDescription, and FormMessage subcomponents that handle validation state together*

+> The improved version names all required subcomponents and explains their shared state management purpose.

+**3) Polymorphic components**

+Components that can render as different HTML elements.

+1. *make the button a polymorphic component*
-3. `Polymorphic components` - Components that can render as different HTML elements (e.g., "Make the Button component polymorphic using the asChild prop so it can wrap a NextLink component while maintaining all button styling")
+2. *Make the Button component polymorphic using the asChild prop so it can wrap a NextLink component while maintaining all button styling*

+> The enhanced example specifies the exact prop to use and provides a concrete use case scenario.

 ### Navigation & Command Interfaces

+**4) Command palette**

+Keyboard-accessible search interface.

+1. *add a command palette for quick actions*
-4. `Command palette` - Keyboard-accessible search interface (e.g., "Add a Command palette with cmdk integration that filters through page sections and supports both keyboard shortcuts (⌘K) and click activation")
+2. *Add a Command palette with cmdk integration that filters through page sections and supports both keyboard shortcuts (⌘K) and click activation*

+> The improved version details specific integration technology, filtering capabilities, and multiple activation methods.

+**5) Drawer navigation**

+Side-sliding panel UI pattern.

+1. *add drawer navigation for mobile users*
-5. `Drawer navigation` - Side-sliding panel UI pattern (e.g., "Create a Drawer navigation using shadcn that slides from the left on small screens with a backdrop blur-sm effect and preserves scroll position when closed")
+2. *Create a Drawer navigation using shadcn that slides from the left on small screens with a backdrop blur-sm effect and preserves scroll position when closed*

+> The enhanced example specifies animation direction, backdrop styling, and state preservation behavior.

+**6) Sheet component**

+Side panel with various anchor positions.

+1. *add drawer navigation for mobile users*
-6. `Sheet component` - Side panel with various anchor positions (e.g., "Create a Sheet component that slides in from the right side with size='sm' on mobile and 'default' on desktop, containing user notification preferences")
+2. *Create a Sheet component that slides in from the right side with size='sm' on mobile and 'default' on desktop, containing user notification preferences*

+> The revised description details responsive sizing variations, positioning, and content purpose.

 ### Content Organization Components

+**7) Accordion pattern**

+Expandable content sections.

+1. *organize content in an accordion pattern*
-7. `Accordion pattern` - Expandable content sections (e.g., "Use an Accordion with collapsible={false} type='single' to ensure one section always remains open, and customize the ChevronDown icon animation duration to 150ms")
+2. *Use an Accordion with collapsible={false} type='single' to ensure one section always remains open, and customize the ChevronDown icon animation duration to 150ms*

+> The improved version specifies configuration props, behavior constraints, and animation customization details.

+**8) Collapsible sections**

+Toggle visibility content areas.

+1. *implement collapsible sections for the FAQ items*
-8. `Collapsible sections` - Toggle visibility content areas (e.g., "Build FAQ items using Collapsible components with a custom CollapseButton that includes both a plus/minus icon transition and text color change on expanded state")
+2. *Build FAQ items using Collapsible components with a custom CollapseButton that includes both a plus/minus icon transition and text color change on expanded state*

+> The enhanced example details custom button creation and multiple visual state indicators.

+**9) Tabs with content**

+Organized sectioned interface.

+1. *organize content in an accordion pattern*
-9. `Tabs with content` - Organized sectioned interface (e.g., "Build a TabsList with defaultValue='overview' and three Tab panels using underlined variant that dynamically swaps content without page reload")
+2. *Build a TabsList with defaultValue='overview' and three Tab panels using underlined variant that dynamically swaps content without page reload*

+> The revised description provides initialization details, quantifies content sections, specifies styling variant, and explains interaction behavior.

 ### Interactive Overlay Components

+**10) Context menu**

+Right-click action interface.

+1. *implement a context menu for additional options*
-10. `Context menu` - Right-click action interface (e.g., "Implement a Context menu with submenus for file actions that includes icons from lucide-react and keyboard shortcuts displayed right-aligned in text-muted-foreground")
+2. *Implement a Context menu with submenus for file actions that includes icons from lucide-react and keyboard shortcuts displayed right-aligned in text-muted-foreground*

+> The improved version specifies nested menu structure, icon integration, keyboard support, and text styling.

+**11) Dialogue modals**

+Focus-trapping overlay components.

+1. *use a dialogue modal for the confirmation step*
-11. `Dialogue modals` - Focus-trapping overlay components (e.g., "Use a Dialogue modal with a 3-step onboarding flow that uses Dialogue.Title with text-2xl and Dialogue.Description with text-muted, ensuring each step has a clear primary action button")
+2. *Use a Dialogue modal with a 3-step onboarding flow that uses Dialogue.Title with text-2xl and Dialogue.Description with text-muted, ensuring each step has a clear primary action button*

+> The enhanced example details a multi-step implementation with specific typography styling and action button requirements.

+**12) Toast notifications**

+Temporary feedback messages.

+1. *show toast notifications for form submissions*
-12. `Toast notifications` - Temporary feedback messages (e.g., "Show Toast notifications using useToast() hook with variant='destructive' for errors and duration={3000} for success messages, positioned in the bottom-right corner")
+2. *Show Toast notifications using useToast() hook with variant='destructive' for errors and duration={3000} for success messages, positioned in the bottom-right corner*

+> The revised description specifies the hook implementation, multiple variants for different states, timing configuration, and positioning.

+**13) Hover Card**

+Rich preview popover for elements.

+1. *show toast notifications for form submissions*
-13. `Hover Card` - Rich preview popover for elements (e.g., "Add HoverCard components to user avatars showing detailed profile info with a 300ms openDelay and a subtle shadow-md border rounded-xl")
+2. *Add HoverCard components to user avatars showing detailed profile info with a 300ms openDelay and a subtle shadow-md border rounded-xl*

+> The improved version details timing configuration, visual styling, and specific implementation use case.

 ### Advanced Selection Components

+**14) Combobox with filtering**

+Searchable dropdown selection.

+1. *implement a context menu for additional options*
-14. `Combobox with filtering` - Searchable dropdown selection (e.g., "Implement a Combobox component that filters countries as you type with support for keyboard navigation and custom rendering of flag icons next to each option")
+2. *Implement a Combobox component that filters countries as you type with support for keyboard navigation and custom rendering of flag icons next to each option*

+> The enhanced example specifies dynamic filtering behavior, accessibility support, and custom content rendering capabilities.

 ## More Prompt Examples